SolveSpace

 SolveSpace is a free and open-source 2D/3D constraint-based parametric computer-aided design (CAD) software that supports basic 2D and 3D constructive solid geometry modeling.

 It is a constraint-based parametric modeler with simple mechanical simulation capabilities.
 Version 2.1 and onward runs on Windows, Linux and macOS.
 The Linux version is shipped as a snap and native packages.
 It supports STEP and DFX for import and export.
 By default, SolveSpace utilizes its own CAD file format called .slvs for model storage.
 It is possible to export models as a whole or in part to various formats such as PDF, SVG, or Encapsulated PostScript (EPS).

 It was initially created by Jonathan Westhues and as of 2022 is maintained by a community of volunteers.

 History

 Development of SolveSpace started in 2008 as commercial proprietary software for Microsoft Windows.
 A previous software package called SketchFlat, also developed by Westhues, was replaced by SolveSpace.

 In 2012 version 1.9 released as unrestricted freeware proprietary software.
 In 2013 version 2.0 released as free and open-source software.
 In 2016 version 2.1 brings support for Linux and MacOS.

-According to an interview given in 2020 by a major maintainer SolveSpace aims to be backwards compatibile as much as possible.
+According to an interview given in 2020 by a major maintainer SolveSpace aims to be backwards compatible as much as possible.
 The codebase at the time was about 30,000 lines of code and it took Whitequark almost 2 years to familiarize herself with it.
 On September 22, 2020, Whitequark stepped down as a maintainer.